 Add the tomato sauce, Worcestershire sauce, soy sauce and grated apple, then simmer for 10 minutes until the sauce is smooth and fragrant, stirring regularly to stop the sauce from sticking to the saucepan.
 Remove from the heat.

-Stir through the chicken, carrot and potatoes, then simmer, covered, for 15 minutes.
+Stir through the chicken, onion, carrot and potatoes, then simmer, covered, for 15 minutes.
 Allow to stand for a further 10 minutes before serving with steamed rice and green peas.

 Also try: My Thai beef with chilli and basil is another child-friendly recipe.